kn0/battery/README.md

 Usage
 ------
 Battery selects targets based off of services included in the Metasploit database.
-You can use nmap within Metasploit to find hosts and services and add them to the database: `db_nmap -A -v some_host_or_range`
+You can use nmap within Metasploit to find hosts and services and add them to the database: `db_nmap -A -v some_host_or_range` Note: Battery scripts reqire service and OS data, so it is recommended that you run nmap with at least the `-S` and `-O` flags.

 Just call the battery.rc resource script within msfconsole to start: `resource battery.rc`